BrickellTechnolog/Open-Grants-Program/authikly.md

 ### Project Details
-*Note: Authikly is only 1 component of a larger ecosystem whose goals include democratizing human labor, and increasing artisanship and self-sufficiency in the economic future-state, which we believe will be heavily dependent on a multidiscipline (artisan and technical) and dynamic workforce.
+*Note: Authikly is only 1 component of a larger ecosystem whose goals include democratizing human labor, and increasing artisanship and self-sufficiency in the economic future-state, which we believe will be heavily dependent on a multidiscipline (artisan and technical) and dynamic workforce (ref.
+Project PROME, aka Prometheus National Human Resource System, aka PROME - An Autonomous Business Resource Management Platform.
+Collaberation, Brickell Technology / Order of the Artisans Foundation).

 Product core components and features:
 1. Nonfungible Physical Asset Tokens (NPATS):